Emotions in the workplace: Consequences

 Psychological and Emotional- "Individuals experiencing job insecurity have an increased risk for anxiety, depression, substance abuse, and somatic complaints".

 Marital and Family- Spouses and children can feel the crossover effects of burnout brought home from the workplace.
 Depleted levels of energy which effect home management is another consequence.

 Organizational- Negative feelings at work effect "employee moral, turnover rate, commitment to the organization".

 Not being able to control personal emotions and recognize emotional cues in others can be disastrous in the workplace.
 It can cause conflict between you and others, or simply cause you to be seen in a negative light and result in missed opportunities.

+Over half of executives report anxiety and panic attacks, three quarters experience depression, and more than a third use recreational drugs weekly to cope with work stress.

 Not having a strong base to things like drama and gossip can also disrupt a functioning business.
 Lisa McQuerrey gives a definition for drama: "Drama is usually defined as spreading unverified information, discussing personal matters at work, antagonizing colleagues or blowing minor issues out of proportion to get attention."
 McQuerry wrote an article giving solutions to stop drama and conflict between coworkers.
 There are eight important solutions to ending conflict in a workplace according to McQuerrey, first being to set a policy in an employee handbook making drama unacceptable.
 With this, there needs to be a list of consequences.
 Second being that the roles of employees need to be clarified.
 Other examples in her article include: Stopping gossip before it makes its rounds, confronting employees about changes at work yourself instead of having a rumor mill, report drama if there is a regular instigator.
 McQuerrey goes on with saying that if situations go on, there should be a meeting held where management mediates the people who gossip.
 It is also important to follow up with your policy and give warnings about the consequences.
 Employees may be unaware of how their actions impact their coworkers, bringing in a behavioral expert into your business is usually a positive reinforcement when there's nothing else you can do.